 Leaves can also be placed on towel-lined trays or in wicker baskets and left in cool, well-ventilated places to dry.
 If dust accumulation is a worry, place the stems and leaves in paper bags with small ventilation holes and set aside.

-Drying Equipment: Herbs, including parsley can also be dried very quickly in a microwave oven.
+Herbs, including parsley, can also be dried very quickly in a microwave oven.
 Drying times depend on the plant variety and the power of the microwave, but Stephen Orr, author of The New American Herbal, suggests testing your oven by starting with a single sprig of a particular herb and microwaving on “high” for 10 seconds.
 Experiment and adjust timing as you go along.
 Large quantities of herbs or roots can also be dried in mechanical dehydrators used according to manufacturers’ directions.
 Generally, roots should be cleaned and cut into small pieces before drying.
 Electric ovens will also dry herbs, if the ovens can be set low enough—80 to 90 degrees Fahrenheit.
-Again, experimentation is the key to determining timing.
+Again, experimentation is the key to determining the right time.

 This site may contain content (including images and articles) as well as advice, opinions and statements presented by third parties.
 Sun Gro does not review these materials for accuracy or reliability and does not endorse the advice, opinions, or statements that may be contained in them.
 Sun Gro also does not review the materials to determine if they infringe the copyright or other rights of others.
 These materials are available only for informational purposes and are presented “as is” without warranty of any kind, express or implied, including without limitation warranties of merchantability, fitness for a particular purpose, and non-infringement.
 Reliance upon any such opinion, advice, statement or other information is at your own risk.
 In no event shall Sun Gro Horticulture Distribution, Inc. or any of its affiliates be liable to you for any inaccuracy, error, omission, fact, infringement and the like, resulting from your use of these materials, regardless of cause, or for any damages resulting there from.